Plumb Alley Day is the largest fundraiser for the Kiwanis Club of Abingdon, and every nickel raised is donated to kids' groups in our area.

 In the heart of the town’s historic district, Plumb Alley is the shaded picturesque alley that runs between Main and Valley Streets.
-The Day features yard sales, food, music, a dance performance, children’s activities, and a massive yard sale sponsored by the Kiwanis Club.
-In addition, more than 175 vendors will sell pottery, art, photographs, crafts, jewelry, antiques, and innumerable other items.
+The Day features food, music, a dance performance, children’s activities, and a massive yard sale sponsored by the Kiwanis Club.
+More than 100 vendors will sell pottery, art, photographs, crafts, jewelry, antiques, and innumerable other items.

 The festival is confined to Plumb Alley between Cummings Street and Court Street.
 People should park on Main or Valley Streets, or in one of the Town’s several parking lots.